Motivic Decomposition of Projective Pseudo-homogeneous Varieties: Introduction

 \subsection{Statements of Main Results}

 We say that \emph{Krull-Schmidt principle} holds for an object in an additive category if it is isomorphic uniquely to direct sum of indecomposable summands (up to permutation).
 Let $X$ be a $k$-variety.
 Recall from Karpenko's paper \cite{upperkarpenko} that a summand $M$ of $\mathcal{M}(X)$ is called \emph{upper} if $Ch^0(M) \neq 0$.
 See Lemma 2.8 in \cite{upperkarpenko} for more details.
-If the motive of $X$ satisfies Krull Schmidt principle, let $U_X$ denote the unique upper indecomposable summand of $\mathcal{M}(X)$.
+If the motive of $X$ satisfies Krull-Schmidt principle, let $U_X$ denote the unique upper indecomposable summand of $\mathcal{M}(X)$.
+It is well known that the motives of projective homogeneous varieties satisfy Krull-Schmidt principle (see Corollary \ref{cor:krull_homo}) in $Chow(k, \Lambda)$.
 If $X_{\tau}$ is projective homogeneous corresponding to the subset $\tau \subseteq \Delta_G$ (see \S\ref{sec:homog}), we write $U_{\tau}$ for the upper indecomposable summand of $\mathcal{M}(X_{\tau})$.

 \begin{thm} (Rost Nilpotence for Projective Pseudo-Homogeneous Varieties) Let $\widetilde{X}$ be a projective pseudo-homogeneous variety for a semi-simple group $G$ of inner type over $k$.
 Then the kernel of the base change map